Crossoufire/MyLists-api/README.md

 # Features

 * Create a list for all your series, anime, movies, games and books.
-* Get statistics about your lists (Time spent, number of episodes watched, prefered genres, etc...)
+* Get statistics about your lists (Time spent, number of episodes watched, preferred genres, etc...)
 * Get informed of your next series, anime and movies to airs.
 * Follows your friends and get updates.
 * Compare your lists with your follows.